Benjamin Henry Latrobe: New Orleans

 Latrobe saw great potential for growth in New Orleans, situated at the mouth of the Mississippi River, with the advent of the steamboat and great interest in steamboat technology.
 Latrobe's first project in New Orleans was the first New Orleans United States Customs building, constructed in 1807.

 In 1810, Latrobe sent his son, Henry Sellon "Boneval" Latrobe, to the city to present a plan for a waterworks system to the New Orleans city council.
 Latrobe's plan for the waterworks system was based on that of Philadelphia, which he earlier designed.
 The system in Philadelphia was created as a response to yellow fever epidemics affecting the city.
 Latrobe's system used steam pumps to move water from the Schuylkill River to a reservoir, located upstream; so that gravity could be used to transmit the water from there to residents in the city.
 The New Orleans waterworks project also was designed to desalinate water, using steam-powered pumps.
 While in New Orleans, Latrobe's son participated in the Battle of New Orleans against British forces in 1815, and took on other projects including building a lighthouse, a new Charity Hospital, and the French Opera House.

 New Orleans agreed to commission the waterworks project in 1811, although Latrobe was not ready to take on the project immediately and faced financial problems in securing enough investors for the project.
 His work on the United States Capitol was completed shortly before the War of 1812 started, ending his source of steady income.
 During the war Latrobe unsuccessfully tried several wartime schemes to make money, including some steamboat projects.
 In 1814, Latrobe partnered with Robert Fulton in a steamship venture based at Pittsburgh.
 While in Pittsburgh, Latrobe designed and built a theater for the Circus of Pepin and Breschard.
-After the U. S. Capitol and White House were burned by the British Army, Latrobe remained in Washington to help with rebuilding, and Latrobe's son took on much of the work for the New Orleans waterworks project.
+After British forces briefly occupied Washington in August 1814 and burned several federal buildings, Latrobe remained in Washington to help with rebuilding, and Latrobe's son took on much of the work for the New Orleans waterworks project.

 Latrobe faced further delays trying to get an engine built for the waterworks, which he finally accomplished in 1819.
 The process of designing and constructing the waterworks system in New Orleans spanned eleven years.
 In addition to this project, Latrobe designed the central tower of the St. Louis Cathedral, which was his last architectural project.

 Latrobe died September 3, 1820, from yellow fever, while working in Louisiana.
 He was buried in the Protestant section of the Saint Louis Cemetery in New Orleans, where his eldest son, architect Henry Sellon Boneval Latrobe (1792–1817), had been buried three years earlier, having also succumbed to yellow fever.